Secret Files 3

-Secret Files 3 is a graphic adventure video game developed by Animation Arts and published by Deep Silver for Microsoft Windows iOS, Android and Nintendo Switch.
-It is the third and final installment of the Secret Files trilogy.

-Premise

-Following the events of Secret Files: Tunguska and Secret Files 2: Puritas Cordis, Nina Kalenkov has rekindled her romance with Max Gruber and plans to marry him.
-However, prior to their wedding, Max is arrested in Berlin and accused of terrorism.
+Secret Files 3 (Geheimakte 3) is a graphic adventure video game developed by Animation Arts and published by Deep Silver for Windows iOS, Android and Nintendo Switch.
+It is a sequel to Secret Files 2: Puritas Cordis.
+In the game, Nina Kalenkov rekindles her romance with Max Gruber and plans to marry him, but prior to their wedding, Max is arrested in Berlin and accused of terrorism.
 The mystery of Tunguska comes full circle as Nina embarks on one final continent-spanning journey to save Max and the world.